How a Height Chart Became a Communication Tool About Youth Homelessness

 Why This Works

-• The campaign uses a familiar object the audience already understands emotionally.
-I this case, the height chart carries existing associations with home, care, stability, childhood, and permanence.
+• The campaign uses an object people already understand emotionally.
+A height chart carries familiar associations with home, care, stability, childhood, and permanence.

-• The campaign narrows a broad social issue into one specific and recognizable childhood ritual.
+• It narrows a broad social issue into one specific childhood ritual.

 What I'm Watching